Yesterday, we covered how to hem your jeans the professional way. In that post, I mentioned that you have to have a jean-a-ma-jig.

 Sewing without one, means that you break alot of needles and/or your thread gets all caught up in the bobbin and you have a bird’s nest of thread to cut and pull out of there…a total mess.
 Have you had that happen when you’ve sewn on jeans before?

 By using this gadget, you are keeping the presser foot flat as it sews over this junction and you have success.
 Don’t ask me why.
-I don’t know the physics or the psychics or anything, I just know it works.
+I don’t know the physics or anything, I just know it works.

 News Flash: In this post, I will use the words “gizmo” and “gadget” interchangeably.
 It’s only so I don’t have to type “jean-a-ma-jig” over and over.